marcohern/car-dealer/README.md

 ### 3. Download Dependencies

-Next you must download dependencies by running `npm install`:
+Next you must download dependencies by running `npm install` from within the root folder of CarDealer application:

+`.../> cd car-dealer`
-`npm install`
+`.../car-dealer> npm install`

 That should download all dependencies for the source code.